 Fans were shocked when The Affair star Ruth Wilson abruptly departed the Showtime series in 2018.
-At the time of her exit, the actress told The New York Times that she was “not really allowed to talk about” why she quit.
+At the time of her exit, the actress told that she was “not really allowed to talk about” why she quit.
 However, on December 18, a new report revealed why Ruth exited the show.

 Ruth, 37, portrayed Alison Lockhart on the series from 2014 until 2018.
 She was killed off at the end of season four.
 The character was murdered in her final episode.
 “There is a much bigger story,” she said at the time of her NYT interview, telling the publication to speak to showrunner Sarah Treem.

 Insiders close to show production dished to The Hollywood Reporter about the Saving Mr. Banks star's departure.
 The sources claimed a main reason was because there were too many nude scenes and Ruth felt some were unnecessary to The Affair's storyline.